rock-core/rock-and-syskit/source/workspace/setup.html.md

 page will use `company.project` as the package set name.

 Assuming you're using git and github, create a new repository on github, following the `company.project-package_set` pattern.

+In the context of the [Basics section](../basics/publishing.html), a good name for the package set would be `rock.rock_and_syskit` (i.e. `rock` organization, the `rock_and_syskit` project).
+The buildconf would be saved in a repository named `rock.rock_and_syskit-buildconf` and the package set in `rock.rock_and_syskit-package_set`.

-Create an empty directory and do (replacing URL by your repository's URL):
+To create a minimal package set, create an empty directory (the name does not matter) and do (replacing the name by your actual package set name and the URL by your repository's URL):

 ~~~
 git init
 echo "name: company.project" > source.yml
+echo "version_control:" >> source.yml
+echo "overrides:" >> source.yml
 touch packages.autobuild packages.osdeps init.rb overrides.rb
 git add .
 git commit -m "Initial commit"